 Our Volunteers are very important to our project.
 We have become a family.
 We had a lot of bonding during 2018 with the bi- monthly work days.
-We bonded over the love for the house and the excitement of watching her become a centerpiece of the community.
+We bonded over the love for the house and the excitement of watching her become the centerpiece of the community once again.

 Some of our volunteers have helped clear out a Lot of bamboo, and other plants to make room to work on the house.
 There were a lot of hot days, but we would sit on the porch and kick over ideas.
 And lets not forget the donated lunches of pizza.
 Much appreciated.

 This year is a year of planning and fundraisers, and those working on these projects, have given a lot of time to networking with those who's knowledge is helping us grow and get things done.
 We have been working on grants also, so thank you who have worked tirelessly to help.

 Our goal is to form a partnership with Lamar University to help Veterans and Students to do their internships with us to benefit both of our organizations.
 We can offer projects on Project Management, Communications, IT and computer programming, Restoration projects to Secretary of the Interior's Standards.
 We can help with the arts and History and Research.
 To support veterans by helping them help themselves and others through theses programs.
 We would like to help teachers of school students to learn what it is like to raise your own food, and partner with the local Food bank to disperse to others.

 When the house is complete we want it to be a community hub for students and neighbors to sit and relax on the porch with a cup of coffee, and listening to music.
 We would like to see art shows, art classes, dinner theater, in general an event center, gift shop.
 We want a welcoming place for the community.

 Possibilities are only limited by your imagination !